 Turner played Holly Parker, a good-natured lady who happens to have come from a lower level social status than that of her new husband, Clay Anderson.
 John Forsythe was chosen to play the man (though it must be admitted that it’s a fairly colorless role and he brings rather little dynamic to it in the final analysis), heir to the fortune and political standing of a family not dissimilar from The Kennedy’s (though clearly far smaller in number!)
 Their house in the film, incidentally, is one that would later be purchased by Hugh Hefner and turned into The Playboy Mansion!

 As the gorgon of a mother-in-law, Estelle Anderson, Constance Bennett ended a virtual 15-year hiatus from feature films to take the part.
 Though she had done several TV anthology appearances, it constituted a big return for her and she marked the occasion by having various cosmetic procedures done.
 One industry chatterbox, Sheilah Graham, even remarked that Bennett looked younger on the set than Turner, who was seventeen years her junior!
 Certainly, Bennett was thinner, as she’d been cigarette slender for most of her life while Turner always had to be careful not to get too pudgy.
-Bennett topped off her new face with a (hilarious) red wig in a sort of Mary Tyler Moore flip (the initial scenes were meant to take place in the early 40s!)
+Bennett topped off her new face with a (hilarious) and impenetrable helmet of red dyed hair in a sort of Mary Tyler Moore flip (the initial scenes were meant to take place in the early 40s!)
 It's entirely possibly that there has never been a more bizarre head shot than the one shown here.

 Bennett brings a fire-breathing, hate-filled intensity to the role and mouths off some deliciously nasty dialogue.
 Her Winston-tinged voice rasps various insults at Turner when not cooing over her beloved son, though always with a controlling vibe.
 Like a serpent, she encourages Turner to mess up so that, when she does, she can be there to eradicate her from their lives.
 The scenes between the two actresses are fascinating to behold, never more so than when Turner comes tearing through the house frantically, hoping to ask Bennett for help, but instead being confronted by Bennett’s true feelings.